-WARNING: Please be 100% clear that these are experimental protocols that have been used by me, members of JPT Wellness Circle and some followers of Dr. Jonathan V. Wright, MD.
+Please be 100% clear that these are experimental protocols that have been used by me, my readers, members of LTYG Wellness Circle and some followers of Dr. Jonathan V. Wright, MD.
 They have not been tested nor approved by any regulatory body – so you proceed entirely at your own risk.

 So, after testing on myself and a number of others at JPT Wellness Circle, I have called my revised formula HemorrHeal.
 I have also tailored my HemorrHeal formula and usage instructions for each specific rectal condition: